Spain begins exhuming late dictator Gen. Franco’s remains

-MADRID (AP) — Spain on Thursday began exhuming the remains of Spanish dictator Gen. Francisco Franco from his grandiose mausoleum outside Madrid so he can be reburied in a small family crypt elsewhere.
+MADRID (AP) — Spain is exhuming the remains of Spanish dictator Gen. Francisco Franco from his grandiose mausoleum outside Madrid so he can be reburied in a small family crypt north of the capital.

-The government-ordered, closed-door operation Thursday satisfies a fulfills a decades-old desire of many in Spain who considered the vainglorious mausoleum that Franco built mausoleum an affront to the tens of thousands who died in Spain’s Civil War and his subsequent regime and to Spain’s standing as a modern democratic state.
+The government-ordered, closed-door operation on Thursday satisfies a decades-old desire of many in Spain who considered the vainglorious mausoleum that Franco built an affront to the tens of thousands who died in Spain’s Civil War and his subsequent regime and to Spain’s standing as a modern democratic state.

-The operation, which has been criticized by some conservatives, was broadcast live by Spain’s main TV channels and media websites.
+The event, which has been criticized by some conservatives, was broadcast live by Spain’s main TV channels and media websites.

-Franco’s coffin was being extracted from under marble slabs and two tons of granite at the Valley of the Fallen mausoleum.
-Depending on the weather, it was being taken by helicopter or hearse to Mingorrubio cemetery where his wife is buried, a 57-kilometer (35-mile) drive away.
+Franco’s coffin was being extracted from under marble slabs and two tons of granite.
+Depending on the weather, it was to be taken by helicopter or hearse to Mingorrubio cemetery where his wife is buried — a 57-kilometer (35-mile) drive away.

+In a bid to guarantee privacy and avoid the actual exhumation operation being videoed and posted on social media, the government banned cameras and mobile phones among the 22 Franco family members, government authorities and workers allowed into the mausoleum.

+Fearing disturbances, the government banned a demonstration against the exhumation by Franco supporters at the Mingorrubio cemetery although some 400 people, some waving Franco-era flags and symbols and chanting “Viva Franco” gathered near the cemetery while police looked on.

+Ex-Spanish Prime Minister Jose Luis Rodriguez Zapatero told Spanish national television that the exhumation “has great significance for our democracy.
+Today our democracy is more perfect.”

+According to the Spanish daily newspaper El Pais, it’s a major moment for the country: “Spain finishes with the last major symbol of the dictatorship,” it said in its main headline to its print edition Thursday.

 The exhumation and reburial will not put an end to Franco’s legacy on Spain’s political scene, since it comes just weeks ahead of the country’s Nov.
-10 general election where Spain’s main left- and right-wing parties are battling for power once again.
+10 general election.

 Franco ruled Spain between 1939 and 1975, after he and other officers led a military insurrection against the Spanish democratic government in 1936, a move that started a three-year civil war.